 University of British Columbia

-Based on the QS World University Ranking of 2023, University of British Columbia is positioned as the #47 top university in the world, which makes it the #3 top university in Canada.
-The university's global rank decreased by 1 point from last year.
+Based on the QS World University Rankings of 2024, University of British Columbia is positioned as the #34 top university in the world, which makes it the #3 top university in Canada.
+The university's global rank is improved by 13 points from last year.

 University Profile